openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

     $ sudo cp $COLLECTD_CEILOMETER_DIR/etc/collectd.conf.d/logfile.conf <COLLECTD_PREFIX>/etc/collectd.conf.d/01-logfile.conf

-The following instructions apply to collectd-ceilometer, collect-gnocchi and collectd-aodh plugins.
+The following instructions apply to collect-gnocchi and collectd-aodh plugins.

-In the collectd-{ceilometer,gnocchi,aodh}-plugin.conf file a few variables have to be changed to suit your environment:
+In the collectd-{gnocchi,aodh}-plugin.conf file a few variables have to be changed to suit your environment:

-* Set the ``ModulePath`` to be the location of your collectd-ceilometer-plugin directory (this values will be the same for Ceilometer, Gnocchi and Aodh plugins).
+* Set the ``ModulePath`` to be the location of your collectd-ceilometer-plugin directory (this values will be the same for Gnocchi and Aodh plugins).

   ::